Learn | Explore | Connect

 91 Charles Street West, second floor

-Decolonizing Buddhist Studies: Academic Research Workshop and Public Lectures
+Decolonizing Buddhist Studies: Reimagining Knowledge and Practice

 In person: Victoria College, Chapel (Room 213), 91 Charles Street West, second floor, Toronto